-The notification email or letter must be in the following form, from an authorized Chemence, Inc. address or email address, appearing on Chemence, Inc.'s letterhead if in letter form, and containing a Chemence, Inc. signature line with the sender's full contact information:
+The notification email must be in the following form, from an authorized Chaucer Accessories, Inc., Bates Accessories, Inc., or Bates Retail Group, Inc. email address, as appropriate to the recipient, and contain a Chaucer Accessories, Inc., Bates Accessories, Inc., or Bates Retail Group, Inc. signature line with the sender's full contact information:

-Subject: Settlement of FTC deceptive advertising case
+Subject: Settlement of FTC false advertising case

-Dear <Name of customer>:
+Dear < Name of customer >: